 From March - November 2011 Professor Löfstedt served as the Chair of an independent Government review of health and safety legislation.
 The Lofstedt Review "Reclaiming health and safety for all" was launched 28 November 2011 and the UK Government response accepted all of the 26 recommendations.

 Dr Löfstedt is the author/editor of ten books and over 90 peer reviewed articles/book chapters.
 He is the editor-in-chief for Journal of Risk Research and editor of the Risk in Society book series from Earthscan.
 He also serves on the editorial boards of International Journal of Risk Assessment and Management, European Journal of Risk Regulation, Journal of Health Communication, Risk Management, and SAPIENS.

-He is on the Academic Advisory Board of the UK National Patient Safety Agency, a member of the European Food Safety Authority’s Advisory Group on Risk Communications and the Swiss National Science Foundation’s expert group on non-ionizing radiation.
-He has been a senior advisor to the City of Vienna on risk communication and nuclear power and to the City of Gothenburg on climate change.
+He was previously on the Academic Advisory Board of the UK National Patient Safety Agency, as well as a member of the European Food Safety Authority’s Advisory Group on Risk Communications.
+He has served as a senior advisor to the City of Vienna on risk communication and nuclear power and to the City of Gothenburg on climate change.

 In December 2000 Ragnar Löfstedt was awarded (as the first non American) the Chauncey Starr Award for exceptional contributions to the field of risk analysis for someone under the age of 40 by the Society for Risk Analysis and in 2005 he was elected a Fellow of the Society for Risk Analysis (SRA).
 In 2006 he was presented with the Outstanding Service Award from the SRA.